Prof. James M. LaFave, NSEL Director

 2129B Newmark Building | fhnstck@illinois.edu | (217) 265-0211

-Professor Fahnestock is the Director of the Newmark Structural Engineering Laboratory (NSEL).
-Professor Fahnestock has been on the faculty of the Department of Civil and Environmental Engineering at the University of Illinois since 2006.
-From 1998 to 2000, he worked as a structural engineer for the architectural and engineering firm KlingStubbins, and he is a licensed professional engineer in California and Illinois.
-Fahnestock teaches undergraduate and graduate courses in behavior and design of steel structures and building systems.
-He has research interests in earthquake engineering, steel structures, seismic building design, connection behavior, bridge performance under service and extreme loading, progressive collapse mitigation and large-scale testing.
+Professor Fahnestock was the Director of NSEL from 2021 to 2025 and has been a faculty member since 2006.
+From 1998 to 2000, he worked as a structural engineer for the architectural and engineering firm KlingStubbins.
+He is also a licensed professional engineer in both California and Illinois.
+Professor Fahnestock teaches undergraduate and graduate courses on the behavior and design of steel structures and building systems.
+His research interests include earthquake engineering, steel structures, seismic building design, connection behavior, bridge performance under both service and extreme loading, progressive collapse mitigation, and large-scale testing.

 1141 Newmark Building | ouellet@illinois.edu | (217) 300-1860

-Doctor Ouellet is a senior research engineer specializing in the testing of structures and construction materials.
-Dr. Ouellet developed testing experience in the industry performing quality control on construction sites, developing advanced materials for contractors, and inspecting concrete structures.
-He configures and operates servo-hydraulic load frames and full-scale systems up to 1 million pounds and has experience with the calibration and installation of various measuring instruments both in the field and in the laboratory.
-Dr. Ouellet takes an interest in teaching material science and testing through hands-on demonstrations, student competitions, and safe experimentation.
+Dr. Ouellet is a senior research engineer specializing in the testing of structures and construction materials.
+He developed his testing experience in the industry with quality control on construction sites, development of advanced materials for contractors, and inspection of concrete structures.
+Dr. Ouellet configures and operates servo-hydraulic load frames and full-scale systems.
+He has experience with the calibration and installation of various measuring instruments, both in the field and in the laboratory.
+Dr. Ouellet takes an active interest in teaching materials science and testing through hands-on demonstrations, student competitions, and safe experimentation.

 Prof. James W. Phillips, NSEL Metrologist